ziura/rindus/README.md

 `http://127.0.0.1:8000/docs/`

 At that page, you can look up all available requests and methods, the expected response codes and the schemas needed for requests and responses.

+### 2.1.2 DRF browsable API

+The default DRF browsable API can also be used for checking API commands, but in order to do it is more convenient to disable authentication of the requests.

 ## 2.2 Authorization and authentication